Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

 // @public
 export type AgentsApiResponseFormatOption = string | AgentsApiResponseFormatMode | AgentsApiResponseFormat;

+// Warning: (ae-forgotten-export) The symbol "AgentsApiResponseFormatModeOutput_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AgentsApiResponseFormatOutput_2" needs to be exported by the entry point index.d.ts
+//
 // @public
-export type AgentsApiResponseFormatOptionOutput = string | AgentsApiResponseFormatModeOutput | AgentsApiResponseFormatOutput;
+export type AgentsApiResponseFormatOptionOutput = string | AgentsApiResponseFormatModeOutput_2 | AgentsApiResponseFormatOutput_2;

 // @public
 export interface AgentsApiResponseFormatOutput {